Section 25 of the Constitution Act, 1867: Repeal

+There is no indication that the British government consulted the government of Canada about the amendment.

+Appointment of the first senators

+Summons by the Governor General

+Following the proclamation of the Act on July 1, 1867, the next step was to appoint the nominees listed in the proclamation.
+This step was done by the Governor General of Canada, who summoned each of the individuals named in the proclamation to the Senate.
+This step was done by a combination of letters patent (dated October 29, 1867) and individual writs of summons under section 24 of the Act.

+First senators

-The following were the senators appointed under section 25, effective July 1, 1867.
-They were all named in the Royal Proclamation which brought the Constitution Act, 1867 into force.
+The following were the senators nominated under section 25.
+They were all named in the Royal Proclamation, and then appointed by individual summons under section 24.

 Prior to Confederation, the Legislative Council of the Province of Canada was composed of 48 members, 24 from Canada East and 24 from Canada West.
-All of the members of the Legislative Council as of 1867 were named to the Senate in the list in the Royal Proclamation.
+All of the members of the Legislative Council as of 1867 were named in the list in the Royal Proclamation.

 The majority of the senators appointed from New Brunswick and Nova Scotia were from the legislative councils of those two provinces, but some of the appointments were members of the legislative assemblies.
 Members of the legislative councils of New Brunswick and Nova Scotia who accepted a senate position automatically gave up their position in the legislative council, as provided by section 127 of the Act.